 - Leadership, public speaking and community organizing skills

 - Knowledge about the law and how it affects New Yorkers

 - Meeting organizers and activists from all over NYC

 - Valuable experience organizing for social change

 - Become a member of the NYCLU family, meeting and working with professionals on social justice issues

-Complete the application by Friday, September 29th, 2017.
-Three open houses will be held in early to mid October after the application deadline to invite all interested applicants to learn about the NYCLU, the TAP program and meet our current teen organizers.
-If you have any questions, please contact TAP Organizer Jake Martinez at 212-607-3387 or email@example.com
+Complete the application below by Friday, September 28th, 2018.
+Interviews will be held in early to mid-October after the application deadline to invite selected applicants to learn about the NYCLU, the TAP program and meet our current TAP members.
+If you have any questions, please contact TAP Organizer Jake Martinez at 212-607-3387 or firstname.lastname@example.org.